 A study published in Practice Nursing determined that regular lubrication with olive oil can increase the ear canal’s wax content.
 However, applying it shortly before a professional removes the wax can help remove it completely.

 Although scientific evidence is quite limited, in popular culture, it has been accepted as a remedy to soften accumulated wax.
-If you dare to try it out, follow the instructions below.
+It’s important to use it in moderation with the precautions we’ve already mentioned.

 - 3 drops of warm olive oil